maxday/katacoda-scenarios/serverless/step5.md

-As we are here to build an service as production-ready as possible let's right some unit tests to ensure that our function is valid.
+As we are here to build a service as production-ready as possible let's right some unit tests to ensure that our function is valid before deploying it.

 *Once again, in this step, you don't need to write any code, make sure you understand the code, then click on `Copy to editor` on the following code snippet*

 We often hear that it's not possible or quite difficult to unit test serverless application.
-We will see that that's not correct here.
+We will see that it's not correct here.

 We are going to use the `jest` framework to write and run our unit tests, so let's install it now with
 `npm install -g jest@27.2.4`{{execute}}